 - Mohs Scale of Hardness: 3.4 – 4

-Azurite comes from the Persian word lazhward, meaning blue, and is formed through oxidation of copper ore.
-Though this stone is similar to malachite, it is significantly more rare.
+Azurite comes from the Persian word lazhward, meaning blue, and is formed through the oxidation of copper ore.
+Though this stone is similar to malachite, it is significantly rarer.
 Gem-quality azurite is even rarer.
 Most people who seek azurite stones are collectors who purchase mineral specimens.
 Despite its rarity, the mineral has been used as far back as the Middle Ages for dyes and pigments.

 Whether used in pottery, paint, or jewelry, the stone is highly prized for its azure blue coloring.